-River Detectives Program

-Story of Change
+River Detectives Story of Change

-St Patrick's PS Wangaratta, North East CMA region
+St Patrick's Primary School Wangaratta, 2020

-River Detectives is a cross-curricular, citizen-science program connecting teachers and young people with their local waterway.
-Through water quality testing, macroinvertebrate sampling, and habitat surveys students learn about the importance of catchment health and their role in caring for it.
+River Detectives is a cross curricular citizen-science program connecting young people with their local waterway.
+Through water quality testing, macroinvertebrate sampling and habitat surveys students learn about the importance of catchment health.
 The website provides access to a wide variety of engaging resources inspiring teachers to embed River Detectives in school and community life.

-Since 2016, the program has been available to school and youth groups in five regions across Victoria.
+Since 2016 the program has been available to school and youth groups in five catchment management authority regions across the state.